 Alabaster Prayer House is weekly prayer and worship held at 330 North Main Street Souderton PA 18964.
-It begins each Tuesday evening at 6:00pm with fellowship and conversation.
-Worship is from 6:30-8:30pm.
-All are welcome!
-The first event will begin August 14, and will be held every Tuesday evening from there on out.
+We meet the SECOND and FOURTH Tuesday evening of every month at 6:30pm for worship.
 The heart of Alabaster comes from the story of the woman pouring oil on Jesus, wiping his feet with her tears, and honoring him with the cost of the oil, a years worth of wages.
 We want to be a place that welcomes people to come as they are.
 Alabaster is a consecrated time of worship unto the Father.
 This is a time set apart to pour out our praise on Papa God; to pour out our cares, our worries, and our burdens on His feet, and let Him fill us with hope, peace, grace, and love.
 Everyone comes needing something different.
 Some need peace, others grace, others deliverance, some healing, etc. We believe that God will meet you where you are at in this place of sacred worship.
 Enter into the throne room, and He is there, flooding you with what you need in that moment.
 We welcome you to come out just as you are and pour yourself on His feet.
-We hope to see you August 14th and every Tuesday after.